-- Compared to LCD, LED has lower contrast ratio.
-Contrast ratio is the ratio of the brightness of the visible light to the darker light on the screen.
+- Compared to LCD, LED has a lower contrast ratio.
+The contrast ratio is the ratio of the brightness of the visible light to the darker light on the screen.

-- LCDs use mercury that pollutes the environment, while LEDs do not.
+- LCDs use mercury which pollutes the environment, while LEDs do not.